siemens/Large-Scale-Discovery/README.md

           needs to be initially registered in `./app/main.js`, assigned to a route in `./app/router.js` and added in the `gulpfile.js` file for building.**
     * `./dist` - Release folder, where "gulp" is putting the optimized production ready web application.
   * `./node_modules` - Packages and their dependencies maintained by npm.
-Note most packages are used only for the " gulp" build process.
+Note that most packages are used only for the "gulp" build process.
     * `./gulpfile.js` - Gulp build script for building a production-ready version of the web application.
     * `./package.json` - Npm list of packages required for the web application or throughout the development process.